 Kim Sdn.
-Bhd., a GST registered beauty consultant, purchases 10,000 units of Public Mutual unit trust fund at RM 1.20 per unit.
+Bhd., a GST registered beauty consultant, purchases 10,000 units of Public Mutual unit trust fund at RM1.20 per unit.
 After three years she sells the units at RM1.35 and earns a spread of RM0.15.
 Any input tax incurred in the purchase and redemption of the units is claimable as input tax.

-(g) the hedging of any interest rate risk, currency risk, utility price risk, freight price risk or commodity price risk.
+(h) the hedging of any interest rate risk, currency risk, freight price risk or commodity price risk.